INBio/m3s/m3s-service/readme.txt

 ** About eclipse problems with tr.jar
  In some version of Eclipse on Ubuntu (using java-sun) the IDE is unable to locate the jar file.
-This could be fixed setting the concrete path of the java jre. (look for the installed jrw in eclipse).
+This could be fixed setting the concrete path of the java jre as follow:
+Go to java build path and edit the JRE library, selecting the workspace default JRE.